EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/gateway.md

 ```
     $lacadmin gateway export  [--ident <name> | --gateway_name <name> ] [--file gateway.json]
 ```
-The export datasource exports the specified datasource into a JSON file.
+The export datasource exports the specified data source into a JSON file.
 If the filename parameter is not specified, stdout is used.

 ## Import
 Import a gateway definition - if the name already exists -it will do a merge_insert.